 Operations SCM and Project Management E...
-(82 Blogs) Become a Certified Professional
+(81 Blogs) Become a Certified Professional

-Project Management Processes And Phases Explained!
+5 Phases of Project Management Processes Explained!

-Last updated on Jan 24,2024 7.2K Views
+Last updated on Sep 18,2024 8.1K Views

-Phases Of Project Management Process: An Overview
+Five Phases of Project Management

 Every project goes through phases during its lifetime.
 The project management process helps ensure that each phase is completed successfully before moving on to the next.
 A typical project will go through the following phases:

-• Initiation: The project is defined and authorized.
+1. Project Initiation: The project is defined and authorized.

-• Planning: The project team is assembled, and a plan is created.
+2. Project Planning: The project team is assembled, and a plan is created.

-• Execution: The project is executed according to the plan.
+3. Project Execution: The project is executed according to the plan.

-• Closing: The project is completed and evaluated.
+5. Project Closing: The project is completed and evaluated.

 Phases of project management: An overview

 The project management process is essential for ensuring that a project runs smoothly and successfully.
 By following these processes, project managers can help ensure that each project phase is completed effectively and efficiently.
-Enroll in a PMP Certification Course to gain a thorough understanding of project management processes and phases explained, empowering you with the knowledge and skills needed for successful project execution.
+Enroll in a PMP Certification Course to gain a thorough understanding of all the processes and phases explained, empowering you with the knowledge and skills needed for successful project execution.
 Let’s learn about these phases in detail:

-Initiation Phase
+1. Project Initiation Phase

 Let’s take an example of a project to build a new house.
 The first phase would be to contact an architect to get the house plans drawn up.
 Once the plans are completed, the construction company is hired, and a Project Charter is created.
 The Project Charter would include the scope of work, objectives, and deliverables.
-The Project Manager is appointed, and a Project Management Plan is created.
+The Project Manager is appointed, and a Project Management Plan is developed.
 The construction of the house will begin once the Project Management Plan is approved.

 Also Read: Fundamentals of Project Management Explained